 --skip-ide causes the updating process to skip rebuilding the allegro images (which are the images with the IDE that start the IDE when started).
 The IDE is only available on Linux and the Mac (and Windows).

 update.exe is on the submenu of the Allegro CL menu item on the Start menu on Windows.
-The typical way to run it is to choose that menu item (actually, there are two items, one downloads patches and updates, the other just updates).
+The typical way to run it is to choose that menu item (actually, there are two items, one downloads patches, the other just patches).
 But it can also be run in a Command Prompt window.
 The usage for update.exe (on Windows) is

 update.exe [-u] [-h hostname] [-p proxy-host] [-P proxy-auth] [-f]